AckerlyXu/heima/articles/sql-database/sql-database-connectivity-architecture.md

 - The proxy middleware redirects the traffic to the appropriate Azure SQL database.

 > [!IMPORTANT]
-> Each of these components have distributed denial of service (DDoS) protection built-in at the network and the app layer.
+> Each of these components has distributed denial of service (DDoS) protection built-in at the network and the app layer.
 >

 ## Connectivity from within Azure